M

 • ·Severe cramping (dysmenorrhea) that doesn't improve with over-the-counter pain relief

-• ·Bleeding between periods or after sex
+• ·Bleeding between periods, after sex, or any bleeding after menopause

 This calculator provides estimates for informational purposes only and is not a substitute for professional medical advice.
 Always consult a healthcare provider before making health decisions.